William H. Brockman Jr.: Navy Cross Citation

 The President of the United States of America takes pleasure in presenting the Navy Cross to Lieutenant Commander William Herman Brockman, Jr. (NSN: 0-61342), United States Navy, for extraordinary heroism and distinguished service in the line of his profession as Commanding Officer of the U.S.S.
 NAUTILUS (SS-168), in the Battle of Midway.
 On 4 June 1942, Lieutenant Commander Brockman aggressively developed a contact with major enemy forces and doggedly pushed home a torpedo attack on a screened aircraft carrier against determined and repeated enemy counter measures by gunfire barrage, depth charging and bombing from the air.
 The attack culminated successfully and Lieutenant Commander Brockman is credited with closing and sinking of a 10,000 ton enemy aircraft carrier.
 His skill, determination, courage and fortitude were in keeping with the highest traditions of the Naval Service.

-In Popular Culture
+In popular culture

 Brockman, credited as the commander of the Nautilus, appeared in Camel cigarette advertising in 1955.

 Brockman was portrayed by James Carpinello in the 2019 film Midway.